Do NASA Science LIVE!

 Fresh Eyes on Ice

-Observe ice conditions for community safety and environmental change research.
+What You’ll Do: Observe and document ice conditions for community safety and environmental change research

 Galaxy Zoo